Green Nibbles Farm

 in a wooden building.
 No more free range for our birds.
 But...we do throw

-During the winter and spring it rains, so its easy to come up with greens.
+During the winter and spring it rains, so its easier to come up with greens.

 Weeds are always available.
 The hens go near crazy when greens are